 Providing the employer with workforce services, as appropriate

-Boards must ensure that only employers that have paid wages and request to establish a tax account number are referred to the Unemployment Tax Registration web page.
+TWC must ensure that only employers that have paid wages and request to establish a tax account number are referred to the Unemployment Tax Registration web page.

-When an out-of-state employer wishes to post a job in WorkInTexas.com, Boards must ensure the following:
+When an out-of-state employer wishes to post a job in WorkInTexas.com, TWC must ensure the following:

-If the job is in Texas, appropriate staff follows the same procedures used for Texas employers that do not have a tax account number and FEIN.
+If the job is in Texas, ES Merit staff follows the same procedures used for Texas employers that do not have a TWC UI Tax ID and FEIN.

-If the job is out-of-state, appropriate staff refers the out-of-state employer to the ES agency in the employer’s home state.
+If the job is out-of-state, ES Merit staff refers the out-of-state employer to the ES agency in the employer’s home state.
 Staff may use the Workforce Development Board Finder to find locations throughout the nation.

-If the employer wishes to post farm work or food-processing jobs—regardless of the state in which the employer operates—Boards must ensure that appropriate the Texas Workforce Commission’s (TWC) .
+If the employer wishes to post farm work or food-processing jobs—regardless of the state in which the employer operates—TWC must ensure that the employer is referred to Workforce Solutions Office staff for assistance with the ARS before referring the out-of-state employer to TWC’s ARS Coordinator.

 C-203: Ineligible Employers and Entities